Kapiti Coast Art Galleries and Museums

 Location: 49 Main Street, Otaki.

-The Mahara Gallery is the Kapiti Coast’s public art gallery with about six different exhibits on display per year.
+Toi Mahara is the Kapiti Coast’s public art gallery with about ten different exhibits on display per year.
 You’re bound to find a wide range of art media and themes on display from contemporary works to cultural heritage-based projects.
-The gallery is open Thursday to Saturday, 10am-4pm and Sunday, 1pm-4pm.
+The gallery is open Tuesday to Sunday, 10am-4pm.

 Location: 20 Mahara Place, Waikanae.